 But I learned right along with Mack.
 I learned my efforts don’t matter.
 If I work hard and do what is right (at least most of the time), that doesn’t make me better or more worthy of God’s love.
 He loves me at my best and my worst.
 And he loves every single person on this earth in the same unconditional, unmeasurable way.
 Those who are trying hard and those who aren’t trying at all.
 Those who are sorry when they screw up and those who aren’t.

 I had to get off my high horse to fully embrace this reality.
-Which was tough because I didn’t even know I was on a high horse lol 😂 But eventually I figured it out.
+Which was tough because I didn’t even know I was on a high horse😂 But eventually I figured it out.
 I learned to accept and appreciate the fact that none of our efforts or intentions or hard work matter when it comes to God’s love.
 He loves us all, period.

-While Mack understood God loved Missy’s murderer, he struggled to find forgiveness in his own heart.
+In the book, Mack came to understand God loved Missy’s murderer, but he struggled to find forgiveness in his own heart.

 To help Mack, God put him in the position of being the “judge” and he had to judge each of his children.
 BUT, Mack was not allowed to forgive all of his children.
-God insisted Mack must pick the child who didn’t measure up to the others, the one who caused more trouble, the one who performed poorly at school.
-Surely there was one child who was clearly not as good as the others.
+God insisted Mack must pick one child who would not be forgiven.
+Surely there was one child who didn’t measure up to the others, one who caused more trouble, one who performed poorly at school.
+There had to be one child who was not as good as the others.
 That child would have to suffer.
 Mack of course could not bring himself to condemn one of his children.
-His solution was to offer up himself in exchange.
+He agonized over the decision and came up with a solution.
+He offered himself up in exchange.
 Ah ha!!!
-And this is when Mack (and I) deeply understood how much God loves us and how much it doesn’t matter how badly we screw up.
+This is the moment when Mack deeply understood how much God loves us and it doesn’t matter how we measure up compared to others or how badly we screw up.

-God doesn’t care about our sin level … whether it’s stealing a Snickers bar from the gas station, wishing a festering skin disease on an obnoxious co-worker, or sleeping with your best friend’s husband.
+God doesn’t care about our sin level … whether it’s stealing a Snickers bar from the gas station, wishing a festering skin disease on an obnoxious co-worker, or cheating on your husband.